IRS Notice 2022-05 extends housing credit program deadlines

 Dec.
 31, 2022 |

-Initial year credit considerations
+Initial year credit considerations (No change)

-The new guidance alleviates the need for property owners with less than 100% units leased at year-end to defer credits to avoid the two-thirds credit issue.
+The guidance from earlier this year alleviated the need for property owners with less than 100% units leased at year-end to defer credits to avoid the two-thirds credit issue.
 The rule does not increase the credits calculated in the first year, but it is valuable for starting credits on buildings sooner.
 For example, if there is a building that has a weighted average occupancy of 33% in Year 1 but is only 70% occupied at the end of the year, an owner would consider deferring the credits to avoid a two-thirds credit on the remaining 30% of the building.
 With this relief provision and assuming the remaining 30% of the building is rented by June 30 of the subsequent year, the building will not have two-thirds credits going forward.

-Casualty loss
+Casualty loss (Updated)

 For tax credit calculation purposes, if the property is restored within the restoration deadlines noted, the property must utilize the qualified basis from the year prior to the casualty’s occurrence in each of the taxable years between the casualty and restoration.